Mypy Configuration & Strictness: A Practical Guide for Python Teams

 Should I use mypy.ini or pyproject.toml for configuration?

-Use pyproject.toml for modern Python projects to centralize build, lint, and type-checking settings in a single manifest file.
+Use pyproject.toml for modern Python projects to centralize build, lint, and type-checking settings in a single manifest file. mypy.ini is still fully supported and may be preferable for projects that need to share mypy config without a full pyproject.toml setup.

 How do I safely enable strict mode on an existing codebase?

-Why does mypy report ‘Cannot find implementation or library stub’ for third-party packages?
+Why does mypy report “Cannot find implementation or library stub” for third-party packages?